Jmena4/VSBOMidtermProject/README.md

 The team held regular Stand-Up Scrum Meetings in which they discussed their progress and shifted tasks to fit conditions.

 ### How to log in
-Admin: Username Q and password Q
+Admin: Username Q and password Q.

 User: Spocker_the_rocker password Logical

 ### Technologies Used